alerodri1976/Solow/README.md

 tspan = (0.0,50.0)
 ```

-that is, we start at *t = 0* and the solution is computed until *t = 50*.
+This implies that we start at *t = 0* and the solution is computed until *t = 50*.
 The next step is to set the problem in Julia

 ```Julia
 prob = ODEProblem(Solow, k0, tspan, p)